Agenzia Nazionale Stampa Associata: Profile

 The ANSA is a cooperative of 36 members of the main Italian newspapers publishers and is designed to collect and transmit information on the main events Italian and world.
 To this end, the ANSA has 22 offices in Italy and 81 offices in 78 other countries.
 It headquartered in Rome, in Via della Dataria, 94.
-The agencies ANSA transmit more than 3,500 news and more than 1,500 photos a day that are transmitted to the Italian media, national institutions, local and international trade associations, political parties, and trade unions.
-The ANSA news broadcasts national, local, and sector-specific.
+The agencies ANSA transmit more than 3,500 news items and more than 1,500 photos a day that are transmitted to the Italian media, national institutions, local and international trade associations, political parties, and trade unions.
+The ANSA news broadcasts national, local, and sector-specific news.
 In addition to the news in Italian ANSA transmits its news in English, Spanish, German, Portuguese, and Arabic.
 Since 1996, the ANSA was the first agency in Italy to spread news via SMS.

 From 1985 to 1994, as President of ANSA, he was covered by journalist Giovanni Giovannini.
 From 1997 to 2009, Boris Biancheri, a diplomat, was president of ANSA.
-Since 2003, the Ansa through AnsaMed provides a news service covering the countries of the Mediterranean basin.
+Since 2003, the Ansa, through AnsaMed provides a news service covering the countries of the Mediterranean basin.
 Since 2009, the new president is Giulio Anselmi, former director of the ANSA from 1997 to 1999.
 On 10 June, Luigi Contu has been appointed managing director of the agency.
 On 26 August 2014 a five-year partnership agreement (2015–2020) was signed between AP and ANSA for photos, text and video.